-Bird's-eye/satellite images are used to contrast the story's earthly developments and the universe Hypatia tried to disclose.
-These images show 400 AD Alexandria along with modern man-made Suez Canal, Assuan Dam, Lake Nasser and Toshka Lakes (created in 1998).
+Bird's-eye and satellite images are used to contrast the story's earthly developments and the universe Hypatia tried to disclose.
+These images show 400 AD Alexandria along with modern man-made Suez Canal, Assuan Dam, Lake Nasser, and Toshka Lakes..

-In one of the scenes the Capitoline Wolf is seen in the background with the figurines of Romulus and Remus.
-However, the twins were added only in the late 15th century AD, so only the wolf statue had existed at that time.
-(Moreover, it is questioned nowadays whether the wolf statue itself is indeed from 5th century BC, or was manufactured in the 13th century AD.)
+In one scene, the Capitoline Wolf is in the background, with the figurines of Romulus and Remus.
+The twins were added in the late 1400s.
+Debate exist over whether the statue is from the 5th century BC or the 13th century AD.

-Although Johannes Kepler is correctly credited at the end of the movie as the actual discoverer of the elliptical nature of planetary orbits, his deduction was only made possible by employing the very precise measurements made by his contemporary, Tycho Brahe.
-The deviation from circularity is far too subtle to have been measured by any instruments available to Hypatia - more than a millennium earlier.
+At the end of the movie, Johannes Kepler is correctly credited as the actual discoverer of the elliptical nature of planetary orbits.
+However, his discovery hinged on the very precise measurements of his contemporary, Tycho Brahe.
+The deviation from circularity is far too subtle to have been measured by any instruments available to Hypatia more than 1000 years earlier.

-Although the film explicitly refers to Hypatia as an atheist on a number of occasions, she was a Neoplatonist, adhering to a philosophy of contemplation towards perfection.
+The film refers to Hypatia as an atheist.
+She was a Neoplatonist, adhering to a philosophy of contemplation towards perfection.
 This idealistic monism sought truths from any worthy source, including pagan and Christian worship.

-Although a major plot line of the movie is the destruction of the Great Library by the Christians, the actual Library of Alexandria and its vast stores of scrolls and knowledge were (by historical accounts) destroyed almost 500 years before the events of the movie.
-Contemporary accounts of the Decree of Theodosius make no mention of this massive collection being destroyed, attributing this loss to the 48 BC Cesarean destruction.
+A major plot line is the Christians' destruction of the Great Library Library.
+According to historical accounts, Alexandria's vast stores of scrolls and knowledge were destroyed almost 500 years before the events of the movie.
+Contemporary accounts of the Decree of Theodosius attribute the loss to the Cesarean destruction in 48 BCE.

-The film depicts Bishop Synesius condemning Hypatia's works and refusing to support her before severing all connection with her.
-In reality, like many contemporary Christian scholars, he defended her scientific reputation and maintained correspondence with her that remains the only contemporary account of her life and influence, and far from Synesius abandoning her, she refused to reply to any of his letters praising her for reasons she never disclosed to him.
+In the film, Bishop Synesius condemns Hypatia's works and refuses to support her before severing all ties.
+In reality, he defended her scientific reputation and maintained his correspondence with her, which remains the only contemporary account of her life and influence.
+No record exists of him ever trying to convert her .She refused to reply to any of his letters praising her for reasons she never disclosed to him.